 How many people can your boat accommodate?

-Interpreters - what languages do you guarantee are spoken on board?
+What languages are spoken on board?

-Diving age restrictions requirements
+Diving age restrictions requirements:

 Do I need to complete a dive medical?